 When a person visits our website we collect information to measure the use of the website.
 We do not collect information that identifies anyone but we do track how many individuals have viewed different pages so we know what information appears to be of most interest.
-Further information is provided on our website:
+Further information is provided on our Terms & Conditions page.